Laufey (singer)

 In 2021, Laufey released her debut EP, Typical of Me, and graduated from the Berklee College of Music in Boston.
 In 2022, she released her debut album, Everything I Know About Love, which appeared in multiple Icelandic and United States charts.
 Her second album, Bewitched (2023), won Best Traditional Pop Vocal Album at the 66th Annual Grammy Awards (2024) and produced the hit single "From the Start".
 Her third and latest album, A Matter of Time, was released on 22 August 2025.
+It won Best Traditional Pop Vocal Album at the 68th Annual Grammy Awards.

 Early life and education

 Laufey Lín Bing Jónsdóttir was born on 23 April 1999 in Reykjavík, Iceland.
-Her father is Icelandic and her mother is Chinese, from Guangzhou.
-Her mother is a classical violinist and her maternal grandfather, Lin Yaoji, was a violin educator at the Central Conservatory of Music in China, which Laufey credits as inspiring her love of music.
+Her father is from Iceland and her mother is from Guangzhou, China.
+Her mother is a classical violinist and is the daughter of Lin Yaoji, a violin educator at the Central Conservatory of Music in China, which Laufey credits as inspiring her love of music.
 Her father is a finance executive.
-She has an identical twin sister, Júnía Lín Hua Jónsdóttir (/is/; 林华 (林華, Lín Huá)), who is a violinist and serves as her creative director.
+She has an identical twin sister, Júnía Lín Hua Jónsdóttir (/is/; 林華 (Lín Huá)), who is a violinist and serves as her creative director.

-She and her family lived in Washington, D.C., for two years and then moved back to Reykjavík in 2008, where she studied at Háteigsskóli.
+She and her family lived in Washington, D.C., for two years and then moved back to Reykjavík in 2008, where she studied at Álftamýrarskóli.
 Laufey started learning the piano at age four and the cello at age eight.
 She grew up doing ballet and figure skating.
-She speaks Chinese.
-She studied Danish for seven years and can read it, but speaks little.
+Laufey speaks Icelandic, English, and Mandarin Chinese, which was the first language she learned.
+She also learned to read Danish after studying it for seven years.
 She graduated from the Reykjavík College of Music, where she also studied singing, in 2018.
 She spent her childhood moving between Reykjavík and Washington, D.C., as well as visiting Beijing.

 At age 15, Laufey performed as a cello soloist with the Iceland Symphony Orchestra.
 While in Iceland, she participated in the 2014 edition of Ísland Got Talent—the Icelandic version of Got Talent—where she ended as a finalist.
 In 2015 she also appeared as a contestant on The Voice Iceland and reached the semifinals.
 At the time, she was the youngest competitor in the series' history.

 After high school, Laufey and her sister were both accepted by the University of St Andrews in Scotland, and she intended to study economics.
 Her sister graduated from St Andrews with a degree in international relations, while Laufey attended Berklee College of Music instead after receiving a presidential scholarship.
 There, she studied cello with Mike Block and graduated in 2021.
-As of October 2023, she resided in Los Angeles.
+After graduating from Berklee College of Music in 2021, she began pursuing a professional music career.
+As of October 2023, she resides in Los Angeles.